onekintaro/wetter-alarm/README.md

 The Configuration flow will start when you click install.

 ## How to find the ID of your location
+You can find the ID of your location in the POI-Folder [here](POIs/).

 ## Contributions are welcome!